KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 .
 :::

-To see how the septa dimensions influence the relative contribution of the various possible events, some simple computations can be carried out using the geometry shown in figure [19](#fig:pet_septa).
+To see how the septa dimensions influence the relative contribution of the various possible events, some simple computations can be carried out using the geometry shown in [](#fig:pet_septa).
 Assume that we have a cylindrical object in the PET-camera.
 In the center of the cylinder, there is a radioactive wire, with activity ρ per unit length.
 The cylinder has radius {math}`r` and attenuation coefficient μ.
 This object represents an idealized patient: there is activity, attenuation and Compton scatter in the attenuating object as in a patient; the unrealistic choice of dimensions makes the computations easier.
 The PET-camera diameter is {math}`D`, the detector size is {math}`d` and the septa have length {math}`T`.
 The duration of the time window is τ.
 Finally, we assume that the detector efficiency is ε, which means that if a photon reaches the detector, it has a chance of ε to produce a valid scintillation, and a chance of {math}`1 - \epsilon` to remain undetected.

 To compute the number of **true coincidences** per unit of time, we must keep in mind that both photons must be detected, but that their paths are not independent.
 To take into account the influence of the time window, it helps to consider first a short time interval equal to the time window τ.
 After that, we convert the result to counts per unit of time by dividing by τ.
 Why we do this will become clear when dealing with randoms.
 We proceed as follows: